yokoyamatoyou/kougekikenti/README.md

 rate limits of the OpenAI API.
 Increasing it speeds up large batch analysis at the cost of more simultaneous API calls.

+Scraping is performed serially to avoid rate limiting.
+The delay between requests can be adjusted with `SCRAPE_DELAY_SECONDS` in `config/settings.py`.

 ## Running Tests

 Basic functionality is covered by unit tests in the `tests/` directory.
 After installing the requirements, run: